naacl-org/naacl-schedule-2019/README.md

 This combined order file was then saved as `data/order/manually_combined_order`.
 This file now supersedes `data/order/papers_order`, `data/order/industry_order`, `data/order/demos_order`, `data/order/tutorials2019_order`, and `data/order/srw_order`.
 Any changes needed subsequent to this should be made directly to this file.

+Other changes might include adding the social event as a plenary session, removing the names of keynote speakers from the session titles (see section below for additional plenary session data), etc.

 #### 2. Combined Mapping File